 In May of 2023, Jennifer covered the role of Erika in Samuel Barber's Vanessa at the Spoleto Festival, USA in Charleston, South Carolina.
 Jennifer was also a young artist at the CoOPERAtive Program in 2015 and 2018, and at Opera in the Ozarks in 2019 where she sang the role of Musetta (LA BOHÈME) and covered Konstanze (DIE ENTFÜHRUNG AUS DEM SERAIL).
 Other performed roles include Pamina (Die Zauberflöte), Monica (THE MEDIUM), Ramiro (LA FINTA GIARDINIERA), Linfea (LA CALISTO), La Fée (CENDRILLON), Iolanthe (IOLANTHE), Nella (GIANNI SCHICCHI), Donna Elvira (act II of Don Giovanni), and Miss Jessel (TURN OF THE SCREW).

-In addition to the operatic repertoire, Jennifer is also well versed in art song and teaches Song Literature I and II for undergraduates at Indiana University's Jacobs School of Music.
-In 2016 she attended the Franz Schubert Institute in Baden bei Wien, Austria, where she intensively studied and performed German Lieder.
+Jennifer is also well versed in art song and teaches Song Literature I and II for undergraduates at Indiana University's Jacobs School of Music.
+In 2016 she attended the Franz Schubert Institute in Baden bei Wien, Austria, where she intensively studied and performed German Lieder with master teachers such as Elly Ameling, Julius Drake, and Roger Vignoles, among several others.
 She is also especially passionate about the performance of new music — while studying at Rice University, she performed regularly with Rice's Hear & Now ensemble and the Rice Chamber Series.
 Highlights include Crumb’s Madrigal Book I and III, String Quartet No. 2 by Schönberg, Corigliano’s Mr. Tambourine Man: Seven Poems of Bob Dylan, as well as several premiere works by young composers.

 In addition to placing at the Upper Midwest Region of the Metropolitan Opera Laffont Competition in 2023, she won the St. Louis district of the same competition in 2022.
 She also has had success as first place winner in her divisions at the Artist Series Concerts of Sarasota National Voice Competition in 2016 and the National NATS competition in Greensboro, NC in 2015, and was a finalist in the National Opera Association's Dominick Argento and Carolyn Bailey Vocal Competition in 2019.
 Jennifer also won the Clifton Emerging Young Artist Award in 2016, giving her the opportunity to perform Schubert’s Der Hirt auf dem Felsen at the Kimmel Center in Philadelphia, PA.
-Additionally, Jennifer had the honor of receiving an Associate Instructorship at Indiana University and won the prize for Best Supporting Actress in a Supporting Role for Musetta at Opera in the Ozarks.
+Additional honors include receiving an Associate Instructorship at Indiana University and the prize for Best Supporting Actress in a Supporting Role for Musetta at Opera in the Ozarks.

 Jennifer received her Artist Diploma in Solo Vocal Performance from Indiana University’s Jacobs School of Music where she studied with Jane Dutton.
 Previously, Jennifer attended Rice University’s Shepherd School of Music in Houston, TX where she received her Master of Music under the guidance of Barbara Clark and Robin Rice, and Westminster Choir College in Princeton, NJ where she received her Bachelor of Music while working with Laura Brooks Rice.